 Office workers spend more than 2.5 hours each week trying to manage conflict.
 That equates to a whopping $359 billion in lost time each year.
 What’s more, a Canadian study found that unresolved conflict could influence absenteeism to the tune of $16.1 billion per year.
-As if the monetary losses weren’t enough, unresolved conflict can also bring about a decline in employee health, morale and productivity.
+As if the monetary losses weren’t enough, a LinkedIn® article also talks about how unresolved conflict can also bring about a decline in employee health, morale and productivity.

 Conflict is inevitable.
 But a decline in employee health, morale, productivity and your organization’s bottom line doesn’t have to be.
 Practice these conflict resolution tips and throw in some training giveaways to drive your message home.